Abhimanyu3994/weather-app/README.md

-It is an mood based weather app where we can input our thoughts based on mood in your desired date Detailed Description....
 A personal mood journal web application that integrates real-time weather data using the openweathermap API.
 This application allows users to log their daily mood and can also input their thoughts with an emoji and their desired dates
 Features based on goals